Cobalt Due Diligence

 - Vetting process to confirm cobalt refiners (based on agreed-upon definition) using a standardized data collection form and including a multi-stakeholder review process;

-- Publically available global cobalt refiner list (in process);
+- Publically available global cobalt refiner list;

 - Coordinated cobalt refiner outreach effort.